CoreXY: Kinematics for Personal Fabrication from Ilan Moyer on Vimeo.

 The X axis uses an IKO LWLF-24 linear guide with two bearing blocks (purchased as NOS via ebay for $30).
 One bearing block is used for the extruder carriage and the other is used to attach the guide rail to the Y axis bearing block, allowing for thermal expansion of the printer's frame.

-When the printer is enclosed and heated for printing ABS, the aluminum frame will expand, but the steel linear guides will expand much less.
+When the printer is enclosed and heated for printing ABS, the steel X axis linear guide will expand much less that the aluminum printer frame.
 As the frame expands, the Y axis linear guides will move apart.
-If the steel X axis guide rail is solidly bolted to the Y axis bearing blocks, when the Y axis guides start moving apart, the X axis will put huge side loads on those bearing blocks, possibly causing the mechanism to bind.
+If the steel X axis guide rail is solidly bolted to the Y axis bearing blocks, when the Y axis guides start moving apart, the X axis rail will put huge side loads on those bearing blocks, possibly causing the mechanism to bind.
 I addressed that potential problem by bolting the X axis rail to only one of the Y axis blocks via the pulley mount.
 At the other end of the X axis I used a second X axis bearing block (at the top of the X axis in the photo above) to connect to the Y axis bearing block via the tubular pulley mount.
 This allows the Y axis rails to move apart but fully constrains the X axis otherwise.
 It seems to be working well.

 I tested it as a plotter before I built the rest of the machine: